adrienbarbusse/App/Development/assertions.md

 Tips
 ----

-+ Show tips based on a business logic, ej: One per day.
++ Show one tip per day.

++ Have a Past tips subsection with a list of all tips readed by the user.

 + Each tip is displayed on a single screen.